What you’ll learn

 - Sleep problems, chronic tiredness, or stress-related aches

-- Pulling away from meetings, therapy, or healthy coping habits
+- Pulling away from meetings, therapy, or healthy routines

 - Thinking more about using, even if you don’t want to relapse